khoih-prog/AsyncWebServer_STM32/README.md

 - ServeStatic plugin that supports cache, Last-Modified, default index and more
 - Simple template processing engine to handle templates

----

 ## Important things to remember
 - This is fully asynchronous server and as such does not run on the loop thread.
-- You can not use yield() or delay() or any function that uses them inside the callbacks
+- You can not use yield or delay or any function that uses them inside the callbacks
 - The server is smart enough to know when to close the connection and free resources
 - You can not send more than one response to a single request

----

 ## Principles of operation

 ### The Async Web server
 - Listens for connections
 - Wraps the new clients into ```Request```
 - Keeps track of clients and cleans memory